betterscientificsoftware/bssw.io/CuratedContent/LanguageReferenceOnLine.md

 It can take many years for compiler vendors to update their implementations to conform to new language standards.
 It is not uncommon for a language/compiler reference manual or standard library to depart from a formal language specification in various minor ways especially during a period in which it is transitioning to new language standard.

-For example, the GNU compiler collection (GCC) often supports a number of [language *extensions*](https://gcc.gnu.org/onlinedocs/gcc/C-Extensions.html).
+For example, the GNU compiler collection (GCC) often supports a number of [language *extensions*](https://gcc.gnu.org/onlinedocs/gcc/C-Extensions.html) some of which eventually make their way into the formal language standard.
 The use of language features unique to a specific standard and/or compiler can introduce portability issues.
-To avoid such possibilities, projects often constrain which language standards and compiler versions they agree to use.
+To avoid such possibilities, projects often constrain which language standards and compiler versions they agree to use and support.
 For example, the [VisIt](https://visit-dav.github.io/visit-website/) project decided to permit C++11 constructs (specific to the 2011 C++ standard) into the code base only in 2018, a full 7 years after the language standard had been released.

-After languages and compilers, we cover *language extensions*, Application Programming Interfaces (APIs) as well as a handful of other programming technologies commonly encountered when contributing to HPC/CSE code.
+After languages and compilers, we cover commonly used technologies that are offered in the form of either *language extensions* or application programming interfaces (APIs).
 Sometimes whether a technology is considered a *language extension* or an *API* isn't always very clear cut.
+In addition, we cover a handful of other programming technologies commonly encountered when contributing to HPC/CSE code projects.

 Programming<br>Technology | Versions, Variants<br>and/or Vendors | Other notes
 :--- | :---: | ---: